Jimmy Williams (cornerback, born 1979): Professional athletic career

 Williams was drafted in 2001 NFL draft by the Buffalo Bills with the 33rd pick of the 6th round.
 He signed, however, with the San Francisco 49ers, where he served as a punt returner and cornerback through the 2004 season.
-Beginning in 2004, he played for the Seattle Seahawks, which included his first Super Bowl appearance in 2005 as his Seahawks lost to the Steelers.
+Beginning in 2004, he played for the Seattle Seahawks, which included his first Super Bowl appearance in 2005 as the Seahawks lost to the Steelers.
 On May 19, 2008, he signed with the Houston Texans.
 He was not re-signed following the 2008 season and became a free agent.